bordaigorl/remy/README.md

-# reMy, a reMarkable tablet manager app
+# Remy, a reMarkable tablet manager app

-The goal of reMy is to allow simple interaction with the reMarkable tablet over ssh, without needing the cloud service, nor the USB Web UI.
+The goal of Remy is to allow simple interaction with the reMarkable tablet over ssh, without needing the cloud service, nor the USB Web UI.

 **BEWARE**